 If you don’t already have one installed, we suggest using one of these great free antivirus apps to rid your system of unwanted malware.
 However, you can also use Microsoft’s built-in virus scanner, Windows Defender, to locate and remove malicious software.

 In Windows 10, search for Windows Defender in the Cortana search box and select “Windows Defender Security Center” from the list, which will give you copious information on the overall health of your Windows 10 PC.
 Windows Defender should be running automatically and you can run a quick, full, or custom scan at any time to make sure you’re in good shape.

-Step 1: Right-click the Start button, then click Control Panel.
+Step 1: Right-click the Start button, then click Settings.

 Step 4: Follow any instructions, which can vary by application.